 Forgiveness does not mean you’re excusing what they’ve done or even letting them off the hook.
-All mean-spiritedness, cruelty and hurting others has a hook.
-Instead, you’re sending them down the road for the Lord to remedy.
-Which enables your own soul to escape and clear out space for your peace.
+All mean-spiritedness, cruelty and hurting others have a hook.
+Instead, you’re sending them down the road for the Lord to remedy, which enables your own soul to escape and clear out space for your peace.
 Furthermore, you hope and trust that God will work it out with them fairly and with mercy in the same way you hope He will work things out with you.

 That’s how we love our neighbors as ourselves.